The Best Soft Coolers of 2017

 In order to get the best picture of what could and could not, be done with the various products selected for testing, we used a series of evaluation metrics in order to rate each model next to each other.
 Each metric, and testing measures to quantify them, were designed and performed with overall performance in mind.
 In total we looked at five different criteria.

-While it is true that size does effect overall insulation value, thermodynamics dictate that heat will dissipate more slowly from a larger volume and conversely a larger volume of cold material will absorb heat slower, thus warm more slowly; i.e. the pile of snow left by the plow after winter, the larger it is the longer it lasts.
+Keeping things cold is priority one for all coolers, so our insulation value metric was the most heavily weighted and most stringently tested.
+While it is true that size does affect overall insulation value, thermodynamics dictate that heat will dissipate more slowly from a larger volume and conversely a larger volume of cold material will absorb heat slower, thus warm more slowly; i.e. the pile of snow left by the plow after winter, the larger it is the longer it lasts.
 However the size of your ice chest should be chosen based on your intended application, and with the exception of the lunchbox-sized Coleman 16-Can, all our test models were of roughly similar size.

 We wanted to look at just how well our selection of products performed at the task for which they were created.
 Insulation value is the result of a number of different factors.
 In coolers it boils down to the type of insulation and the amount / thickness of that insulation.
 As a general rule, the more insulation the more keep cold power your ice box will have.
 The quality of modern insulation varies slightly by type, but for the most part they are all pretty on par with each other.

 In order to test insulation, all the products in this category were subjected to a head-to-head ice retention test.
 Each model was packed with only a seven-pound bag of cubed ice and placed in the same un-insulated, unlit shed.
+For the new coolers we tested we also added a temperature gauge so we could check in on the internal temperature.
 Every 24 hours we peeked in each one and weighed the remaining ice.
 All had some ice left at 24 hours.
 The Coleman, which is the smallest in our test, was out of ice by 48 hours.
 Only two made it to 72 hours with ice intact.
 We were particularly impressed with these two models when it came to insulation.
-Unsurprisingly, Yeti, the industry leader in high-end coolers, came through on top with 13 ounces of ice remaining at the 72-hour mark in the Yeti Hopper 30.
-However, coming in at an amazingly surprising second place is the Polar Bear Coolers 24 Pack, which held onto nine ounces of ice for 72 hours, which is very close to the result of the significantly more expensive Yeti.
+Unsurprisingly, Yeti, the industry leader in high-end coolers, came through on top.
+The Hopper Flip 12 had 15 ounces of ice remaining at the 72-hour mark, making it the best in the test, and the larger Yeti Hopper Two 30 came in second with an impressive 14 ounces.
+Coming in at an amazingly surprising third place is the Polar Bear Coolers 24 Pack, which held onto nine ounces of ice for 72 hours, which is very close to the result of the significantly more expensive Yeti.
 This result alone was enough to earn the Polar Bear a Best Buy Award.